When you disagree with a decision about an NDIS application or NDIS plan

 You’ll get a letter telling you what will happen next.
 The AAT will also call you within 3 days to talk about the process.

-After you ask for an AAT review: what happens next
+What happens after you ask for an AAT review

 AAT case conference